CleverTap Query Language

 }

-Note: The operator and value are for the entire “any_events” block, and are resolved for the entire combination of events present within.
-They are optional, with default values being “greater_than_equals” and 1 respectively.
+The operator and value are for the entire “any_events” block and resolved for the entire combination of events.
+They are optional, with default values being “greater_than_equals” and 1, respectively.

 Sample Queries